jonrmar/cabot-alert-cachetq/README.md

-Cabot Cachet Alert Plugin
+Cabot Cachetq Alert Plugin
 =====

-This is the cachet alert plugin for Cabot.
+This is the cachetq alert plugin for Cabot.